 High Protein Potato Salad Recipe

-Unlike traditional versions that rely on heavy mayonnaise, this recipe blends Greek yogurt and Dijon mustard for creaminess and tang.
-Add in diced celery, red onion, and chopped eggs, and you’ve got a balanced, macro-friendly dish.
-The best part?
+Traditional versions are made with heavy mayonnaise but this recipe blends Greek yogurt and Dijon mustard for creaminess and tang.
+If you want balanced and macro-friendly dish, add in diced celery, red onion, and chopped eggs.
 It’s easy to prep in under 30 minutes and gets even better after chilling.

 Ingredients